Low Carb Vegetables List

 2. Green Bell Pepper

 The green bell pepper is another low carb vegetable that I use frequently.
 Aside from dessert-style food dishes, green bell pepper can be added to just about anything you like.
 I enjoy green bell pepper in egg omelets, sides, and many other traditional low carb lunch and dinner dishes.
 In fact, it can be added to low carb smoothie recipes.
+There are bell pepper recipes inside the Winter 2019 Edition of SIMPLE Low Carb Magazine.

 [100g of Green Bell Pepper = 4.6 Carbs]